pallavisalokhe/javascript-learning/README.md

 - we can use a ternary operator to simplify an if...else statement.We use expressions follow the ? and are separated by a colon :.
 - A switch statement can be used to simplify the process of writing multiple else if statements.
 The break keyword stops the remaining cases from being checked and executed in a switch statement.
 ## Functions
-- there are many way to create function
+- there are many way to create function.
+Functions can be passed one or more values and can return a value at the end of their execution.
   - function declaration: It consist function keyword,Identifier,function body.
+  - calling a function: When a function is called, the code inside its function body runs.We can call the same function as many times as needed.